moranebienvenu/stroke_article/paper.md

 :::

 <div style="text-align: justify;">
-When controlling for equal lesion volume, women exhibited greater damage to neurotransmitter systems than men on both density and projection maps, although overall involvement was low (< 2.5%), except for the serotonin transporter in women (3.5%) on location maps injury  [](#fig1).
+When controlling for equal lesion volume, women exhibited greater damage to neurotransmitter systems than men on both density and projection maps, although overall involvement was low (< 2.5%), except for the serotonin transporter in women (3.5%) on location maps injury  [](#fig2).

 Concerning the synaptic disruption graph, the presynaptic ratio compares transporter damage to receptor damage.
 A positive value means transporters are more affected, while a negative value means receptors are more affected.
 The postsynaptic ratio does the opposite, comparing receptor to transporter damage.
 Since one transporter can be linked to several receptors, the postsynaptic damage is averaged across them.
-Both ratios are calculated from the overlap between lesion maps and the density or projection maps of transporters and receptors (Alves et al., 2025).
+Both ratios are calculated from the overlap between lesion maps and the density or projection maps of transporters and receptors [@Alves2025].
 Synaptic ratios revealed opposite sex-specific patterns: men showed a predominance of transporters over receptors damages in dopaminergic systems, while women showed the reverse, with the opposite holding true for cholinergic systems.
-Serotonergic disruption imbalance was also more pronounced in women (Fig.1).
+Serotonergic disruption imbalance was also more pronounced in women ([](#fig2)).
 In addition, statistical testing revealed a significant sex difference for only the presynaptic 5HT1A ratio (Mann–Whitney U = 106, p = 0.049), with women showing higher values compared to men.
 This corresponds to an estimated +37.7% (=e0.32) increase in transporter damage relative to receptor damage.

 Global and sex-stratified GLM analyses, performed using the dashboard with a Tweedie distribution (power = 1.4) and a log link, including age and lesion volume as covariates, showed no significant associations between synaptic ratios and language outcomes (naming, repetition, comprehension, composite score), although sex-specific trends were apparent ({numref}`tab1-glm`).
 These non-significant results (p >0.05), likely reflect the limited sample size.
 </div>